jdublz/Boggle-Game/README.md

 words.txt: Dictionary file with valid words.

 **License**
-This project is licensed under the MIT License.
+See.
 See the LICENSE file for more details.